vkay616/vendor-management-system-using-django-rest-framework/README.md

 6. Now you can use cURL commands, any programming language or a tool like Postman to send various requests to the API and get appropriate responses.

-**I recommend using Postman since I've exported a collection of all API requests and provided it in the repository, using that you can easily test all the requests.**
+**I recommend using Postman since I've exported a collection of all API requests and provided it in the repository, using that you can easily test all the requests.
+Or you can check out the test_api folder and run the api_test.py file to test each request and their response which are stored in the test.log in the log folder.**